EvaJF/AdvisIL/README.md

 ### 10. Wrapping up

 In this repository, we provide a detailed tutorial to :
-- reproduce our results
+- reproduce the results presented in our WACV 2023 article "AdvisIL - A Class-Incremental Learning Advisor",
-- contribute with your own results.
+- contribute to AdvisIL's recommendations by adding your own results to the database of pre-computed experiments.

 TODO rappeler les avantages d'AdvsIL.
 As AdvisIL is thought as a collaborative tool, don't hesitate to contribute to this repository by :
 - reporting issues
 - adding algorithms, backbones and datasets
 - adding experimental results.
 Thanks for your contribution !